-Fase of Use
+Ease of Use

-Similar to serialization, ObjectStore provides an easy to use interface for storing and retrieving Java objects.
-You define persistence-capable Java classes, and their fields and methods, in the same way as transient Java classes.
+As with serialization, ObjectStore provides an easy-to-use interface for storing and retrieving Java objects.
+You define persistence-capable Java classes and their fields and methods in the same way that you define transient Java classes.

 You use standard Java constructs to create and manipulate both persistent and transient instances.
 Transparent object persistence through ObjectStore enables developers to make use of the full power of Java and to easily incorporate existing class libraries with ObjectStore.